 COVID catalyst: how graphene can lead the ‘green’ recovery

-James Baker, CEO of Graphene@Manchester, says innovation in advanced materials has the potential to support social, economic and technological opportunities to help achieve a green recovery following the impact of COVID-19.
-James makes his comments as renewable energy specialists Masdar, a partner to Graphene@Manchester, is hosting the 2021 Abu Dhabi Sustainability Week that will bring together sustainable energy leaders from across the world.
+James Baker, CEO of Graphene@Manchester, explains how innovation in advanced materials has the potential to support social, economic and technological opportunities to help achieve a green recovery following the impact of COVID-19.

 Innovation in advanced materials offers the disruptive potential to transform the way we build our future cities, as well as the transport and infrastructure systems that connect them.

 Alongside its health impact, the COVID-19 pandemic has upturned the global economy, with the International Monetary Fund estimating it could cost as much as US$28 trillion in lost output.
 So governments around the world are being urged to use this disruptive period as a catalyst and align their recovery efforts with sustainable development initiatives.

 In fact, the International Renewable Energy Agency (IRENA) has estimated that if we doubled annual global energy transition investments to US$2 trillion over the next three years it would boost global GDP by 1% (roughly $300-400 billion).
 I am convinced that some of this investment should be put into innovation around advanced materials so we can literally build back better – at the same time we can look to take up global opportunities and work with our international partners, just as Graphene@Manchester is working with Masdar.